hculap/hiev-mind/README.md

-# Hiev-Mind: AI Agent Network Simulation
+# Hive-Mind: AI Agent Network Simulation

-Hiev-Mind is a modular AI agent network simulation that leverages the OpenAI API to perform complex computational tasks through enhanced reasoning, task decomposition, and iterative self-improvement.
+Hive-Mind is a modular AI agent network simulation that leverages the OpenAI API to perform complex computational tasks through enhanced reasoning, task decomposition, and iterative self-improvement.
 The project demonstrates how multiple specialized AI agents (execution nodes) and evaluation agents (validation nodes) can collaborate to solve challenging tasks by decomposing them into manageable subtasks, processing each with specialized expertise, and synthesizing a final, coherent answer.

 ---